Last Updated: July 2020

 That being said, when you work with a high-risk life insurance specialist, you can avoid unnecessary applications.
 Taking this approach can limit the number of times someone tours your medical history.

-How to Shop for Life Insurance with Respiratory Issues
+How to Apply for Life Insurance with Respiratory Issues

 It’s a familiar cycle for many people with respiratory illnesses who have tried to buy life insurance: